 Meet the Researchers

-The Visual Snow Initiative (VSI) has collaborated with leading experts on Visual Snow Syndrome (VSS) and fostered global connections to strengthen research efforts and accelerate progress.
+The Visual Snow Initiative (VSI) collaborates with leading experts on Visual Snow Syndrome (VSS) and fosters global connections to strengthen research and accelerate progress.

-VSI’s Global Research Team includes physicians, scientists, and researchers from around the world who focus on investigating VSS, identifying evidence-based treatments, and working toward a cure.
-Their research explores symptomatology, pathophysiology, brain network mechanisms, neurotransmitters, biomarkers, and a range of potential treatment options.
-Areas of expertise span neurology, neuro-ophthalmology, ophthalmology, optometry, neuroscience, neurobiology, and advanced technology.
+Our Global Research Team comprises physicians, scientists, and researchers worldwide who focus on investigating VSS, identifying evidence-based treatments, and working toward a cure.
+Their work spans symptomatology, pathophysiology, brain network mechanisms, neurotransmitters, biomarkers, and a wide range of potential treatment options.
+Expertise covers neurology, neuro-ophthalmology, ophthalmology, optometry, neuroscience, neurobiology, and advanced technology.

 Dr. Peter Goadsby